Criminal Justice Administration and Ethics

 Section Instructor Location Schedule Notes

-O1 Cadigan ARR 12:00 am-12:00 am METCJ 500-Level courses are all taught at the graduate level and enrolled with students seeking the MS in CJ.
-Students are assigned into class sections of 15 with a member of the teaching team.
+O1 Cadigan ARR 12:00 am-12:00 am Students are assigned to class sections of about 20 with a member of the teaching team.
+F1 student visa holders should contact their advisor before registering for any online class.

 Note that this information may change at any time.
 Please visit the MyBU Student Portal for the most up-to-date course information.